Security is our priority. There are a number of things we do to help protect you, but there are also things you can do to help protect yourself too.

-This system sends a unique, one-off passcode to your mobile phone.
-It acts as an extra security element and it is only needed when we want you to verify that a payment or a request to amend some important details (like your address), is genuine.
+This system sends a unique, one-off passcode to your mobile phone so you can verify that a payment to a new or amended payee is genuine.

 More and more people are shopping online.
 The choice is enormous, the prices often cheaper and the process convenient.

 Start by using trusted sites and entering addresses in your browser.
 Search engines can get it wrong and accidentally lead you to non-trustworthy sites, especially on later link pages.
 If you know the site, it's less likely to be a fake.

 Beware of misspellings or sites using different endings, for example .net instead of .com.
 Their prices might look enticing.
 But that's how they get you to enter your details.

 If you are unsure if it is a reputable company, do your research and make sure you are comfortable before providing your personal details.

 Never, ever, buy anything online using your credit card from a site that doesn't have SSL (secure sockets layer) encryption installed.